Exploitation of women in mass media: Film

-Laura Mulvey's theory on the Male Gaze describes how viewers respond to visual content.
-The phrase "male gaze" debuted in film theory in the 1970s, drawing criticism for defining how males perceive visual content.
-These consist of movies, TV series, and advertisements."
-The term "male gaze" describes a sexualized form of seeing that allows men to objectify women.
-Women are presented to heterosexual men in a sexualized fashion as objects of desire.
-For the male viewer, the sexualization of women occurs in visual media that responds to male voyeurism.
-According to Mulvey, the theory refers to the "to-be-looked-at-ness" of film.
-The guy is the "carrier of the look," and the girl is the "spectacle."

 Within the 56 top-grossing films of 2018 in North America, Scandinavia, Africa, Asia, Latin America and Europe, women and girls were four times more likely than men to be shown wearing revealing clothing; nearly twice as likely to be shown as partially nude; and four times more likely to be shown completely naked.
-The over-sexualization of female roles in popular Hollywood films has been found to have a negative effect on girl's self-esteem and can cause them to want to alter their bodies to look more like the actresses in films and movies.
+The over-sexualization of female roles in popular Hollywood films has been found to harm girl's self-esteem and can cause them to want to alter their bodies to look more like the actresses in films and movies.

-Girls and women are heavily represented in the media.
-Unfortunately, this has been a reality as early as the 1980s, where women were portrayed as significantly skinnier and younger than the everyday woman.
+Although girls and women are heavily represented in the media.
+They are portrayed as unrealistically beautiful, like being significantly skinnier and younger than the average.
 Women were portrayed as being passive, dependent on men, and housewives.
 However, this is not the only way that media has harmfully portrayed women.
-They have also created two types of women: the bad ones, and the good ones.
+They have also created two types of women: the bad ones and the good ones.
 Good women tend to be women that focused on their family life, taking care of the husband and others, and those who are loyal.
 On the other hand, bad women were the ones that did the opposite—those that are hard, cold, or aggressive.

 One nonprofit organization, the Geena Davis Institute on Gender in Media, has been pushing the industry for years to expand the roles of women in film.
 Geena Davis has expressed that throughout the film industry, there has been a lack of female representation and a pattern of inaccurate portrayals of women and girls in movie roles.